-• In the non-randomized study, I chose the stronger students to be in the No Formula group and the weaker students to be in the Formula group, so the No Formula group did better both because they were stronger students to begin with and because not having a Formula sheet made them learn better b) Which study is more likely to have third factors that explain the results?
+• In the non-randomized study, I chose the stronger students to be in the No Formula group and the weaker students to be in the Formula group, so the No Formula group did better both because they were stronger students to begin with and because not having a Formula sheet made them learn better

-• In the non-random study, I showed how tailoring the study method to fit the student works better and therefore causes a more dramatic improvement
+$\bullet$ In the non-random study, I showed how tailoring the study method to fit the student works better and therefore causes a more dramatic improvement

-• In the non-randomized studies, more students were assigned to the Formula group than to the No-Formula group so that could account for the increased difference.
+In the non-randomized studies, more students were assigned to the Formula group than to the No-Formula group so that could account for the increased difference.

-- Study A Study B They're equally likely - c) Judging from both studies, would you conclude that there is good evidence for the following statements?
+- b) Which study is more likely to have third factors that explain the results? - Study A Study B They're equally likely - c) Judging from both studies, would you conclude that there is good evidence for the following statements?

-• Students learn better when they are allowed formula sheets based on their needs.
+$\bullet$ Students learn better when they are allowed formula sheets based on their needs.

-• Students seem to learn better when they are not allowed to rely on formula sheets.
+$\bullet$ Students seem to learn better when they are not allowed to rely on formula sheets.